TheRacetrack/racetrack/docs/development/plugins-job-types.md

 ### 1. Create a git repository
 Create a git repository (or use existing one) to keep the source code of the plugin.

-We're going to use https://github.com/TheRacetrack/plugin-go-job-type repository and we'll place the plugin inside `golang-job-type` subdirectory.
+This example will use the https://github.com/TheRacetrack/plugin-go-job-type repository and have the plugin placed inside the `golang-job-type` subdirectory.

 ### 2. Initialize plugin manifest
-Create `plugin-manifest.yaml` file in a `golang-job-type` subdirectory.
+Create a `plugin-manifest.yaml` file in your plugins subdirectory, in this example, the `golang-job-type` subdirectory.
-It contains the metadata of the plugin, including name, version and the URL of the plugin home page.
+This file should contain the metadata of the plugin, including name, version and the URL of the plugin's home page.
+For example:

 ```yaml
 name: golang-job-type